ethicalabs-ai/ouroboros/README.md

 This dataset documents the **recursive refinement process** used in this project, structured for both **Supervised Fine-Tuning (SFT)** and **Generalized Preference Optimization (GRPO)**.

-Each sample consists of structured reasoning steps extracted from AI-generated interactions.
+Each sample consists of structured reasoning steps extracted from LLM-generated interactions.
 The dataset includes:

 - **input**: The original prompt or question posed to the LLM.
 - **reasoning**: A structured breakdown of the LLM's reasoning process, capturing emergent thought patterns.
 This may include multiple reasoning steps when applicable.